Sojourn Overview and General Information

 The Delaware River Sojourn is a non-profit event and is planned and priced as a package.
 It typically costs more to put on the Sojourn than what we take in, and contributions of time, goods, and services from our many sponsors and supporters allow us to keep participant costs as low as possible.
 The Sojourn Committee is ever appreciative of the donations, grants, and in-kind services that it receives.

-Registration fees for 2017 are as follows:
+Registration fees for 2018 were as follows:

 ADULT (Over 15): $80/day